yjfyy/hwstats/INSTALL/readme.en.txt

 1. Setup PvPGN config bnetd.conf:
 		Ladder_games = "melee, oneonone"
-		disc_is_loss = true (not required, but it is desirable for players) Output_update_secs = 60
+		disc_is_loss = true (not required, but it is desirable for players) hide_addr = false (if you want to see game creator IP and Port on the gameinfo page) Output_update_secs = 60
 		XML_status_output = true

+2. To correct the install script to work, you should set permissions to write on directories:
+    /script/start (will create 3 launch scripts "parse_reports" for unix, freebsd and windows) /inc (will create config.inc.php)

-2. Open install.php in your browser and follow the installation
+2.1.
+Open install.php in your browser and follow the installation

 3. Shell script "hwstats\script\start\parse_reports" should run with an interval (for example 5 minutes).
 This script parse info from Starcraft game reports to the database mysql.
-More about cycling startup scripts, see http://harpywar.com/?a=articles&b=4&c=0&d=31
+More about cycling startup scripts, see http://harpywar.com/?a=articles&b=4&c=0&d=31.
+If you are windows user, you can try to use "Microsoft Task Sheduler".

 --
 HWStats licensed under GPL (http://www.gnu.org/copyleft/gpl.html)